Kkevsterrr/geneva/README.md

 Geneva is composed of two high level components: its genetic algorithm (which it uses to evolve new censorship evasion strategies) and its strategy engine (which is uses to run an individual censorship evasion strategy over a network connection).

 This codebase contains the Geneva's full implementation: its genetic algorithm, strategy engine, Python API, and a subset of published strategies.
 With these tools, users and researchers alike can evolve new strategies or leverage existing strategies to evade censorship.
-To learn more about how Geneva works, see [How it Works](#How-it-Works).
+To learn more about how Geneva works, see [How it Works](#How-it-Works) or checkout our [documentation](https://geneva.readthedocs.io).

 ## Setup

 Geneva has been developed and tested for Centos or Debian-based systems.
 Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time and requires *python3.6*.
+More detailed setup instructions are available at our [documentation](https://geneva.readthedocs.io).

 Install netfilterqueue dependencies:
 ```